If you’re looking for Amish chicken and waffles, also known as PA Dutch chicken and waffles, you’ve come to the right

 While I understand the appealing mash-up of fried, salty, and sweet that’s brought Southern chicken and waffles to icon status, the “epic comfort food” (as Michele calls it) deserves a bigger place at the table.

-In the meantime, I’ll continue to make it at home with the remnants of my roasted chicken, a quick batch of waffles, and a pan of poultry gravy—it’s gotta be creamy, and it’s gotta have that golden hue.
+At least I can continue making Amish chicken and waffles at home with the remnants of my roasted chicken, a quick batch of waffles, and a pan of poultry gravy—it’s gotta be creamy, and it’s gotta have that golden hue.
 Nothing’s more comforting to a Pennsylvania girl.